This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 The retailer also admitted it had not managed to cash in on any of the grocery boom that other supermarkets have enjoyed thanks to its reliance on its food to go offering.
 Share prices were broadly flat, down one per cent, now standing at 91.88p at the time of writing.

 So, what now for the retailer, which had already had a turbulent twelve months even before the current pandemic.
-Last September, it fell out of the FTSE 100 for the first time in its history, as its share price hit a 20-year low and its now part way through a five-year turnaround plan.
+Last September, it fell out of the UK 100 for the first time in its history, as its share price hit a 20-year low and its now part way through a five-year turnaround plan.

 The retailer has been hit hard by the coronavirus-enforced closures and lack of footfall, especially within Clothing and Home, although its decision to cancel its dividend is expected to save around £210m.